wombleton/gitlaw-nz/acts/C/Care of Children Act 2004.md

     *   (b) receive further evidence.

     Compare: 1968 No 63 s 31B

+    Section 145(1)(a): amended, on 31 March 2014, by [section 37][354] of the Care of Children Amendment Act (No 2) 2013 (2013 No 74).

 #### Miscellaneous provisions

 ##### 146 Rules of court

-*   (1) Rules may be made in the manner prescribed by the [Judicature Act 1908][308] relating to the procedure of the High Court under this Act and to appeals to the Court of Appeal under this Act.
+*   (1) Rules may be made in the manner prescribed by the [Judicature Act 1908][355] relating to the procedure of the High Court under this Act and to appeals to the Court of Appeal under this Act.

-    (2) Rules may be made under [section 16A][309] of the Family Courts Act 1980 regulating the practice and procedure of Family Courts in proceedings under this Act.
+    (2) Rules may be made under [section 16A][356] of the Family Courts Act 1980 regulating the practice and procedure of Family Courts in proceedings under this Act.

-    (3) An application or other document required to be made in a form prescribed by rules made under this Act must instead, if it relates to proceedings in a Family Court, be made in a form prescribed by rules made under the [Family Courts Act 1980][310].
+    (3) \[Repealed\]

-    (4) In addition to the powers conferred by [section 122][311] of the District Courts Act 1947, the Governor-General may, by Order in Council, make rules---
+    (4) In addition to the powers conferred by [section 122][357] of the District Courts Act 1947, the Governor-General may, by Order in Council, make rules---

     *   (a) regulating the practice and procedure of District Courts in proceedings under this Act; and

     *   (b) providing for any matters contemplated by this Act, necessary for its administration, or necessary for giving it full effect.

     Compare: 1968 No 63 s 32(1)--(1B), (4)

+    Section 146(3): repealed, on 31 March 2014, by [section 38][358] of the Care of Children Amendment Act (No 2) 2013 (2013 No 74).

 ##### 147 Regulations

-*   (1) The Governor-General may, by Order in Council, make regulations under [section 100A][312] of the Judicature Act 1908 (that is, in general terms, regulations prescribing fees for the purposes of proceedings before the High Court or the Court of Appeal) for the purposes of this Act.
+*   (1) The Governor-General may, by Order in Council, make regulations under [section 100A][335] of the Judicature Act 1908 (that is, in general terms, regulations prescribing fees for the purposes of proceedings before the High Court or the Court of Appeal) for the purposes of this Act.

     (2) The Governor-General may, by Order in Council, make regulations---

-    *   (aa) prescribing for the purposes of [section 46H][64] any criteria that the Secretary must apply when deciding whether to approve an organisation as an approved counselling organisation:
+    *   (aa) prescribing for the purposes of [section 46H][73] any criteria that the Secretary must apply when deciding whether to approve an organisation as an approved counselling organisation:

-    *   (ab) prescribing for the purposes of [section 46I][65] the grounds on which the Secretary may suspend or cancel the approval of an organisation as an approved counselling organisation, which may include---
+    *   (ab) prescribing for the purposes of [section 46I][74] the grounds on which the Secretary may suspend or cancel the approval of an organisation as an approved counselling organisation, which may include---

         *   (i) that the approval was given on the basis of information that was false or misleading in a material respect; or